Ikhaya Labantwana Montessori

 The children receive a solid Montessori foundation, two nutritious meals per day, a daily calcium supplement and de-worming twice a year.

-“It is because of Kamvalethu’s amazing generosity that Ncinci One’s was established for this rural community” Dawn – Principal
+“It is because of Kamvalethu’s amazing generosity, that we were able to expand the school and accommodate more rural children” Dawn – Principal

 The Principals Academy